sebapersson/PEtab.jl/docs/src/tutorials/sciml/ude_extended.md

 nothing # hide
 ```

 The third argument specifies whether the model is evaluated pre-simulation.
-In this
-tutorial, the ML model is evaluated during simulation (it enters the ODE dynamics), so
-`false` is used.
+As the ML model
+is evaluated during simulation here (it enters the ODE dynamics), `false` is used.

 ### Defining the dynamic UDE model